 Yes.
 In general, performance reviews will move forward as scheduled.
 All required information is available in our Training Management System and required meetings can be held via WebEx.

 Faculty teaching online may proceed through the Faculty Performance Review process without interruption.
-Faculty whose spring semester instructional assignments have been cancelled or suspended should work with their departments/divisional office to determine if the review may require a deadline extension or if it should be scheduled for a future year.
+Faculty whose instructional assignments have been cancelled or suspended should work with their departments/divisional office to determine if the review may require a deadline extension or if it should be scheduled for a future year.

 Anyone who believes they require a deadline extension for illness or any other reason should work with their department/divisional office to communicate the request and reason.
 With supervisor approval, Human Resources can make adjustments to the schedule.